Cardiac Blood Pool Scan

 information about ejection fraction than an echocardiogram, especially in

 people who are obese or who have lung disease.
-For more information, see the
+To learn more, see the